Our Weight Loss Procedures

 - There is no foreign object left inside, and there is no re-routing or bypass of the stream of food.

-- It only requires a hospital stay of about two days.
+- It only requires a hospital stay of one to two days.

 - It changes gut hormones favorably so that hunger is suppressed, appetite is reduced and satiety is improved.

 - It can lower cholesterol and blood pressure.